TriBITSPub/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

 * The definition of any TriBITS external packages/TPLs that are enabled upstream dependencies from any of these external packages should be defined automatically and will **not** be found again.
-(But there can be exceptions for non-fully TriBITS-compliant external packages; see the section "TriBITS-Compliant External Packages" in the "TriBITS Users Guide".)
+(But there can be exceptions for minimally TriBITS-compliant external packages; see the section "TriBITS-Compliant External Packages" in the "TriBITS Users Guide".)

 The logic for treating internally defined packages as external packages will